 Easy Logging Without any third-party library:

-We usually use the ‘console.log’ method for printing temporary info while development and some good logging libraries for logging in the deployment stage.
-If you are lazy enough and trying to avoid third-party logging libraries, there’s good news for you.
+We usually use the ‘console.log’ method for printing temporary info while developing and some good logging libraries for logging in the deployment stage.
+There’s good news if you are lazy enough and trying to avoid third-party logging libraries.
 You can still get a decent logging system on your NodeJS app with native support.

-The ‘console’ object in NodeJS has several different levels for logging(error/info/warn etc), which you can check more here on the console object’s official documentation page.
+The ‘console’ object in NodeJS has several different levels for logging(error/info/warn, etc.), which you can check more about here on the console object’s official documentation page.
 Use them appropriately as needed.
 Then, while running the NodeJS app, refer to a log file where you want everything written as below:

 $node app.js > mylog.log

 And you are set.
-All information will be logged in the log file, which can be checked later for useful information.
+The log file will contain all information, which can be checked later for useful information.

 console.log("I am trying to see the value of abc"+abc);

 It works for the single-valued item.
-For JSON/objects, we can use ‘console.log(abc)’ , but it won’t work with ‘+’ operator.
-Here we can use ‘,’ separator to print different values:
+For JSON/objects, we can use ‘console.log(ABC),’ but it won’t work with the ‘+’ operator.
+Here, we can use the ‘,’ separator to print different values:

 console.log("I am trying to see the value of abc", abc);